Cancel anytime

 History and Background

 Exxon Mobil Corp. was formed in 1999 by the merger of Exxon and Mobil.
-Exxon's roots trace back to John D. Rockefeller's Standard Oil in the late 19th century.
-Mobil was also a major player in the early oil industry.
-The merger created one of the world's largest energy companies.
+Its roots trace back to the Standard Oil Trust established by John D. Rockefeller in 1870.
+Over the years, it has evolved into one of the world's largest integrated oil and gas companies.

 Core Business Areas